 Recommendation: Make the current Medicare telehealth flexibilities permanent.
 And address payment and regulatory barriers that limit access to telehealth while preserving access to in-person care when preferred and/or needed.

-We know that better access to health care equals better outcomes in the long run - ultimately reducing cost - and telehealth is proving to be a valuable tool that should be protected and enhanced in this regard.
+Better access to health care equals better outcomes in the long run - ultimately reducing cost - and telehealth is proving to be a valuable tool that should be protected and enhanced in this regard.